After a slow start, Aspen girls soccer finding rhythm as playoffs get going

 “We had a lot of injuries early on in the beginning of the season.
 Our first week really, a lot of girls started to get hurt,” Aspen senior Grace Romero said prior to Tuesday’s practice.
 “Where we ended up last week was a great way to go into the playoffs and I think all we can hope for is to continue to play the way we have been playing against some of the harder teams.”

-After that 1-1-1 start, the Skiers won four straight games en route to finishing the regular season 6-3-1 overall and secure second place in the Class 3A Western Slope League and land a spot in the 16-team state tournament.
+After that 1-1-1 start, the Skiers won four straight games en route to finishing the regular season 6-3-1 overall and secured second place in the Class 3A Western Slope League to land a spot in the 16-team state tournament.

 Aspen, the tournament’s No. 15 seed, will play Wednesday night at No. 2 Manitou Springs (10-0) with a trip to the state quarterfinals on the line.
 Game time is scheduled for 8 p.m. to avoid what is expected to be nearly 100-degree temperatures during the day on the Front Range.